Urbanization: Economic effects

-As cities develop, effects can include a dramatic increase and change in costs, often pricing the local working class out of the market, including such functionaries as employees of the local municipalities.
+As cities develop, costs will skyrocket.
+This often takes the working class out of the market, including officials and employees of the local districts.
 For example, Eric Hobsbawm's book The age of revolution: 1789–1848 (published 1962 and 2005) chapter 11, stated "Urban development in our period was a gigantic process of class segregation, which pushed the new labouring poor into great morasses of misery outside the centres of government, business, and the newly specialized residential areas of the bourgeoisie.
 The almost universal European division into a 'good' west end and a 'poor' east end of large cities developed in this period."
-This is likely due to the prevailing south-west wind which carries coal smoke and other airborne pollutants downwind, making the western edges of towns preferable to the eastern ones.
+This is probably caused by the south-west wind which carries coal smoke and other pollutants down, making the western edges of towns better than the eastern ones.

-Similar problems now affect the developing world, rising inequality resulting from rapid urbanization trends.
-The drive for rapid urban growth and often efficiency can lead to less equitable urban development.
-Think tanks such as the Overseas Development Institute have proposed policies that encourage labor-intensive growth as a means of absorbing the influx of low-skilled and unskilled labour.
+Similar problems now affect less developed countries, as rapid development of cities makes inequality worse.
+The drive to grow quickly and be efficient can lead to less fair urban development.
+Think tanks such as the Overseas Development Institute have proposed policies that encourage labour-intensive to make use of the migration of less skilled workers.
 One problem these migrant workers are involved with is the growth of slums.
-In many cases, the rural-urban low skilled or unskilled migrant workers, attracted by economic opportunities in urban areas, cannot find a job and afford housing in cities and have to dwell in slums.
+In many cases, the rural-urban unskilled migrant workers are attracted by economic opportunities in cities.
+Unfortunately, they cannot find a job and or pay for houses in urban areas and have to live in slums.

-Urban problems, along with infrastructure developments, are also fuelling suburbanization trends in developing nations, though the trend for core cities in said nations tends to continue to become ever denser.
-Urbanization is often viewed as a negative trend, but there are positives in the reduction of expenses in commuting and transportation while improving opportunities for jobs, education, housing, and transportation.
-Living in cities permits individuals and families to take advantage of the opportunities of proximity and diversity.
-While cities have a greater variety of markets and goods than rural areas, infrastructure congestion, monopolization, high overhead costs, and the inconvenience of cross-town trips frequently combine to make marketplace competition harsher in cities than in rural areas.
+Urban problems, along with developments in their facilities, are also fuelling suburb development trends in less developed nations, though the trend for core cities in said nations tends to continue to become ever denser.
+Development of cities is often viewed negatively, but there are positives in cutting down on transport costs, creating new job opportunities, providing education and housing, and transportation.
+Living in cities permits individuals and families to make use of their closeness to workplaces and diversity.
+While cities have more varied markets and goods than rural areas, facility congestion, domination of one group, high overhead and rental costs, and the inconvenience of trips across them frequently combine to make marketplace competition harsher in cities than in rural areas.

-In many developing countries where economies are growing, the growth is often erratic and based on a small number of industries.
-For young people in these countries, barriers exist such as lack of access to financial services and business advisory services, difficulty in obtaining credit to start a business, and lack of entrepreneurial skills, in order for them to access opportunities in these industries.
-Investment in human capital so that young people have access to quality education and infrastructure to enable access to educational facilities is imperative to overcoming economic barriers.
+In many developing countries where economies are growing, the growth is often random and based on a small number of industries.
+Youths in these nations lack access to financial services and business advisory services, cannot get credit to start a business, and have no entrepreneurial skills.
+Therefore, they cannot seize opportunities in these industries.
+Making sure adolescents have access to excellent schools and infrastructure to work in such industries and improve schools is compulsory to promote a fair society.